gamma-opt/DecisionProgramming.jl/docs/src/examples/pig-breeding.md

 @objective(model, Max, EV)
 ```

-and set up the solver and solve the problem.
+and set up the solver.

 ```julia
 optimizer = optimizer_with_attributes(